stletoss/medusa-plugin-twilio-message/README.md

-# Medusa Twilio Message API Plugin
+# Medusa Twilio Message Plugin

-The Twilio Message API Plugin offers a way to interact with the Twilio Message API from Medusa events.
+The Twilio Message Plugin offers a way to interact with the Message API from Medusa events.

 ## Config